interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 *Errors*

 * ``ERR_SHUTDOWN = "BTC Parachain has shut down"``: the BTC Parachain has been shutdown by a manual intervention of the Governance Mechanism.
+* ``ERR_INVALID = "BTC-Relay has detected an invalid block in the current main chain, and has been halted"``: the BTC Parachain has been halted because Staked Relayers reported an invalid block.
 * ``ERR_INVALID_TXID = "Transaction hash does not match given txid"``: return error if the transaction identifier (``txId``) does not match the actual hash of the transaction.
 * ``ERR_INSUFFICIENT_VALUE = "Value of payment below requested amount"``: return error the value of the (first) *Payment UTXO* is lower than ``paymentValue``.
 * ``ERR_TX_FORMAT = "Transaction has incorrect format"``: return error if the transaction has an incorrect format (see :ref:`accepted-tx-format`).